andrew/ultimate-awesome/README.md

 - [awesome-books](https://github.com/marmotedu/awesome-books) - 📚 集合各类精品 IT 技术书籍，方便大家进行学习，也会推荐一些书，定期更新，长期维护！.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
-- [awesome-appimage](https://github.com/AppImageCommunity/awesome-appimage) - Lovingly crafted AppImage tools and resources .
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
+- [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-learning-resources](https://github.com/csr632/awesome-learning-resources) - 收集最优质的学习资料。专治“学习资料不足恐惧症”。.
 - [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.
+- [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome](https://github.com/trendmicro-frontend/awesome) - A curated list of awesome frontend development resources.
 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.